 - Park beautification through gardening, landscaping, irrigation and litter patrol

-- All uniforms are provided by the AZ State Parks Volunteer Program
+- All uniforms are provided by the Arizona State Parks Volunteer Program

 - All tools and/or equipment needed are provided by the park

-- Those issues & motivations unique to each volunteer
+- Those issues and motivations unique to each volunteer

 - Knowledge that the park needs volunteers in order to provide quality services